Global signature grant

 - Overview of the project

-- Alignment with Sustainable Development Goals (SDGs)
+- Alignment with Sustainable Development Goals (SDG)

 - Contribution of project to broader global efforts in CEHD